sunilgaikwad/coderunner/README.md

 # coderunner
 ##Common Programs
-1) dijkstra_simple
-  This is simple dijkstra algorithm using structs/classes for data and finding the sortest path from one source vertex to all other vertices
-  Array was used for storing the vertices and hence the algorithm has a n2 run time in addition to ElogV for traversing each edge
-  In follow-up implementations, i will use a priority queue for increasing run time efficiency

-2) dijkstra_matrix
-  Same as dijkstra_simple but used a matrix for storing the vertices data

 3) fillpattern
   Given a matrix with bools, fill the ones that are false and return the number of blocks filled.
 Using recursion for first method.